SirRunner/RSM/README.md

 This mod is made by SirRunner (both on Reddit and Discord - I do post a fair amount on Reddit and I occasionally participate in the V2 Modding Discord).
 However, not everything used by the mod is made by me.....

 ## Notes and Thanks
+I feel obligated to note and thank the modders from whom I have, for lack of a better word, stolen some files/code...
  - This mod is based upon [NNM](https://forum.paradoxplaza.com/forum/threads/hod-new-nations-mod.683896/).
 As such, the Features will be written as if one knows *everything* that the mod (NNM) offers, which I sincerely doubt anyone does, except perhaps the creators.
  - Both of the unit UI changes come from [PDM](https://forum.paradoxplaza.com/forum/forums/pop-demand-mod.562/)
  - I have integrated a slightly modified version of [Kwizzle's Utility Mod](https://www.moddb.com/mods/kwizzles-utility-mod) (Utility Mod Decision and Events)